Lower-Cost Neighborhoods with Rising Prices

 Nearby market conditions

 The Presidential Center will sit at the northern boundary of the Woodlawn community area and just south of Hyde Park.
 Surrounding the site are high-cost areas in Hyde Park that are in demand for their quality housing stock, and proximity to the University of Chicago, Jackson Park, and Lake Michigan.
-To the west and south of the site moderate-cost areas transition to low-cost areas in West Woodlawn that have struggled with disinvestment, foreclosure, and vacancy.
-These low- and moderate-cost areas are highlighted on the map because home values have increased and a significant proportion of residents are vulnerable to increasing prices.
+To the west and south of the site moderate-cost areas transition to lower-cost areas in West Woodlawn that have struggled with disinvestment, foreclosure, and vacancy although prices have been rising in recent years.
+These lower- and moderate-cost areas are highlighted on the map because home values have increased and a significant proportion of residents are vulnerable to increasing prices.
 Neighborhood change has been a constant concern for residents given their proximity to amenities, institutions, and high-cost markets.
-The Obama Presidential Center and other ongoing or announced projects have the potential to attract increased investment to these low-cost and moderate-cost areas, but their proximity to high-cost areas also speaks to the possibility of rapid appreciation and lost affordability.
+The Obama Presidential Center and other ongoing or announced projects have the potential to attract increased investment to these lower-cost and moderate-cost areas, but their proximity to high-cost areas also speaks to the possibility of rapid appreciation and lost affordability.